return42/sphkerneldoc/linux_src_doc/include/linux/util_macros_h.rst

     locate the closest element in a sorted array

     :param x:
         The reference value.
+    :type x:

     :param a:
         The array in which to look for the closest element.
 Must be sorted in ascending order.
+    :type a:

     :param as:
         Size of 'a'.
+    :type as:

 .. _`find_closest.description`: